lukeFalsina/Grab-n-Run/docs/tutorial.rst

 casting to ``MyClass``.
 The three different **catch blocks** are used to handle different exceptions that may be raised during the process.

 .. note::
-	Notice that a **full class name** is required and so the complete package name separated by dots must precede the class name.
+	Notice that a **full class name** is required to successfully load a class and so the **complete package name** separated by dots must **precede** the **class name**.
-	So in the example the full class name is ``com.example.MyClass`` and not just the short class name ``MyClass``.
+	Referred to the example, full class name is ``com.example.MyClass`` and not just the short class name ``MyClass``, which would produce a failure in the class loading operation.
-	In case that a short class name is provided, it is likely that a ``ClassNotFoundException`` will be raised at runtime.
+	In particular if it is the case that a short class name is provided in stead of a full one, it is likely that a ``ClassNotFoundException`` will be raised at runtime.

 This snippet of code is perfectly fine and working but it is **not completely secure** since neither integrity on the container of the classes, neither authentication on the developer of the container are checked before executing the code.
-And here comes ``SecureDexClassLoader`` to solve all of these issues.
+And here comes ``SecureDexClassLoader`` to solve these issues.

 Using SecureDexClassLoader to load dynamic code securely
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~